mnentwig/echeese61/README.md

 # Features
 Right now: 8' drawbar through the "reed" channel at fixed level.
 And that's all.

+The organ is fully polyphonic with constant CPU load.
+Try at your own risk.

 # Controls
 MIDI USB (must be visible at boot.
 No hotplug!